Computer model locks in Chargers vs. Cowboys picks, score prediction

-Chargers vs. Cowboys: Where to watch NFL Week 16, score prediction, betting odds, sportsbook promos, SGP picks
+Cowboys vs. Chargers: Where to watch NFL Week 16, score prediction, betting odds, sportsbook promos, SGP picks

 How to bet Los Angeles Chargers vs. Dallas Cowboys in NFL Week 16 action